h15200/notes/system-design.md

 - is essentially a hash table. constant time operations
 - has less structure and less querying power
 - makes the most of cloud computing and storage for horizontal scaling.

+- key-value store dbs (the majority of non-relational dbs) are used often to cache
+- examples DynamoDb, Redis (in-memory storage only, often used for rate-limiting), Etcd (used for leader election), ZooKeeper (used for leader election)
-- may not offer strong consistency, but eventual consistency as it is not acid compliant
+- some may offer strong consistency, but since no sql dbs are not ACID compliant, some may only offer eventual consistency (usually with a trade-off of having faster performance)

 ### Other specialized Storage Paradigms